 Our teaching is in accordance with the principles Assessment for Learning.
 Student will receive feedback on their school performance but also suggestions on actions that are recommended taken to improve future performances within our four focal areas within our IB Diploma Programme, namely Presence - Academic Progress - Class environment - Time Management.
 We call this short for PACT which are the aims that we working together towards achieving.
-Students will receive feedback in all subjects in the middle of term 1 and 3 with the subject teacher and at the end of term 1, 2 and 3 together with a formal grade that can be viewed in one of our ICT platforms "skolearena".
+Students will receive feedback in all subjects in the middle of term 1 and 3 with the subject teacher and at the end of term 1, 2 and 3 together with a formal grade.